JOB VACANCY - Community Outreach Officer

 The photo below

 shows the condition of the glasshouses before work commenced.
-Click on the following links to see the plans of how the
+Click on the following links to see the

 The glasshouses in their derelict state.

 Conservation & Restoration Ltd (www.lambertwalker.co.uk), who were based in Preston, to carry out